 - B.A., Williams College, 1989, magna cum laude

 - New York

 - Numerous Federal Courts

-- United States Court of Appeals, First Circuit, The Honorable Bruce M. Selya
+- U.S. Court of Appeals for the First Circuit, The Honorable Bruce M. Selya